April 2021 / INVESTMENT INSIGHTS

 A Thoughtful Transition

 Larry Puglia is retiring from T. Rowe Price at the end of this year, after more than 31 years at the company.
-Paul Greene, a 14‑year veteran at the company, will become portfolio manager of the Blue Chip Growth Fund effective October 1, 2021.
+Paul Greene, a 14‑year veteran at the company, will become portfolio manager of the US Large‑Cap Core Growth Equity Strategy effective October 1, 2021.
 A lengthy transition is consistent with our long‑held practice of deep and extensive collaboration.
-Paul has been the associate portfolio manager of the fund since January 1, 2020, and has worked closely with Larry since 2010, when he became a member of the fund’s Investment Advisory Committee.
-In addition, Paul has worked with Larry for many years as an analyst covering media and internet stocks and shared a similar focus on investing in potential long‑term compounders during his tenure (October 1, 2013, to the end of 2019) as portfolio manager of the Communications & Technology Fund.
-Many of the large communication services companies that Paul covered became very significant positions in the Blue Chip Growth Fund.
+Paul has been the associate portfolio manager of the strategy since January 1, 2020, and has worked closely with Larry since 2010, when he became a member of the strategy’s Investment Advisory Committee.
+In addition, Paul has worked with Larry for many years as an analyst covering media and internet stocks and shared a similar focus on investing in potential long‑term compounders during his tenure (October 1, 2013, to the end of 2019) as portfolio manager of the Communications and Technology Equity Strategy.
+Many of the large communication services companies that Paul covered became very significant positions in the US Large‑Cap Core Growth Equity Strategy.

 In addition to monitoring company‑level developments, we’re paying close attention to developments in Washington, D.C., especially how President Joe Biden’s infrastructure spending bill shapes up later in the year.
 The administration has been vocal in its support for initiatives that would encourage the adoption of electric vehicles, one of the key growth trends we’re watching, as well as increases in corporate and personal tax rates that could have important implications for markets and investors.